DenielDevv/DenielDevv/README.md

 <h3 align="center">🤗・About me</h3>
 <p align="center">Hi!
 I'm Deniel.
-20 years old, a beginner developer.
+20 years old, a beginner developer.<br>
-I have been developing systems since I was almost 14, for myself and others.
+I have been developing systems since I was almost 14, for myself and others.<br>
 I can currently program in the following languages.
 Which you can see here in my profile.
-But I am constantly learning new and new things.
+But I am constantly learning new and new things.<br>
 If you want to have your own system in one of the languages already listed.
 Feel free to contact me privately and we can discuss.</p>